hack-the-crisis-web-blog/htc-blog/src/pages/blog/the-global-hack-is-over-but-the-journey-for-the-winners-has-just-begun.md

 The Global Hack event partnered with tech enthusiasts, business leaders, project managers, marketing experts, designers, and innovators from around the world to exchange ideas and practices to develop creative and practical prototypes.
 But it’s also about far more than tech.

-Event co-founder Calum Cameron is on a mission to activate a critical mass of humanity.
+Event co-organizer Calum Cameron is on a mission to activate a critical mass of humanity.
 “This crisis has sparked a genuine global movement that nobody owns and everyone can participate in,” he said. ”People shut-in across the world are collaborating with tools from the startup world at massive scale.
 Tools like rapid experimentation by prototyping ideas.
 They are finding they can solve the wicked real-world problems normally left to governments.
 They are discovering they are connected, and their ideas have no borders.”

 The founders believe the event couldn’t have succeeded without the support of the UN and the European Commission, an army of world-class thought leaders, the support of worldwide media, and the dedication of a team of ‘locked down’ volunteers worldwide who donated hundreds of hours of their time to bring the event to life.